 This is a course designed for students who wish to do further study at a Math 11 level.
 Those who enjoy the challenge of Math are encouraged to join the class, as well as those who wish for grade 11 credit.
-Programmed instruction and lecture is used to enable each student to proceed at his or her own speed.
+Programmed instruction and lecture is used.
+Topics to be covered include linear Sentences, Polynomial, Rational Expressions and Extensions of the Number system.
 Students may join the class at any time.
-Pre-requisite: Math 10 or permission of instructor.
-(3, 0, 0)
+(3, 0, 0) Pre-requisite: Match 10 or permission of instructor.